-CENTER’s annual programs, Awards and Grants include the Project Launch Grant, Project Development Grant, Three Choice Awards, Excellence in Multimedia Award, Santa Fe Prize, Callanan Excellence in Teaching Award, and the Review Santa Fe Photo Festival and portfolio reviews.
-Public exhibitions, educational presentations and expositions of the work are held in conjunction with the Awards, Launch Grant and portfolio reviews.
-CENTER Awards, Grants, Review Santa Fe, and ALL other programs are open for submission to international and national photographers and lens-based artists during our annual Call for Entries.
+ANNUAL PROGRAMS | Includes the Project Launch Grant, Project Development Grant, Me&Eve Grant, the three CENTER Awards: Personal, Social and Environmental, the Excellence in Multimedia Storytelling Award, Santa Fe Fellowship, Callanan Excellence in Teaching Award, and the Review Santa Fe Photo Symposium.
+Public exhibitions, educational presentations, and expositions of the work are held in conjunction with the awards, grants, and Review Santa Fe.
+These programs are open for submission to international and national photographers and lens-based artists during our annual Calls for Entry.

 LAND ACKNOWLEDGEMENT | We acknowledge that Santa Fe, New Mexico, is located in the ancestral and unceded traditional territories of the Tewa people, who continue to maintain connections to this land.
 Thousands of years ago, O’ghe P’oghe – the original Tewa name for Santa Fe, which means White Shell, Water Place – was a center place for Northern and Southern Tewa communities.
 We honor the Tewa people of the past, present, and future who inhabited, held sacred, and stewarded this land.

 CENTER programs are generously supported by: The Gumbo Foundation, the Phillip and Edith Leonian Foundation, the City of Santa Fe Arts & Culture Department, New Mexico Arts, a division of the Department of Cultural Affairs, the National Endowment for the Arts, the National Endowment for the Humanities, the New Mexico Humanities Council, our special friends, donors, Members, Board of Directors, and staff who help us to fulfill our mission.